JamyJones/jjdgdjf/msg.md

-Can micro fracturing in bones cause increase in height of the bone
+Can micro fracturing in bones cause increase in height of the bone, can i grow taller after puberty